Analytics exports

 Open the Reports view

-Reports is available from the left navigation in the Smart Links app, next to Links and Analytics.
+You'll find Reports in the left navigation, next to Links and Analytics.

 Review the table

-Use the table to confirm you are looking at the Smart Links you want to analyze.
+Use the table to confirm you are looking at the OmniLab Smart Links you want to analyze.

 This view is especially useful when you want to compare several links rather than one detail page.